CompTIA Security+ Exam Notes

 • Credential Testing: It supports password spraying, credential stuffing, and brute force attacks against various network services, such as SMB (Server Message Block), RPC (Remote Procedure Call), LDAP (Lightweight Directory Access Protocol), and WinRM (Windows Remote Management).

-• Remote Code Execution: CME allows users to execute commands and scripts remotely on target systems using methods like PowerShell, WMI (Windows Management Instrumentation), SMB, and PSExec.
+• Remote Code Execution: CME enables users to execute commands and scripts remotely on target systems using methods such as PowerShell, WMI (Windows Management Instrumentation), SMB, and PSExec.

 • Lateral Movement: The tool facilitates lateral movement within a network by leveraging techniques such as pass-the-hash, pass-the-ticket, and token impersonation.

-• Integration with Other Tools: CrackMapExec integrates seamlessly with other penetration testing tools like Metasploit, PowerShell Empire, and BloodHound, enhancing its capabilities.
+• Integration with Other Tools: CrackMapExec integrates seamlessly with other penetration testing tools, such as Metasploit, PowerShell Empire, and BloodHound, thereby enhancing its capabilities.

-• Database Functionality: It includes a database feature to store and manage credentials, making it easier to track and reuse them during an engagement.
+• Database Functionality: This feature includes a database to store and manage credentials, making it easier to track and reuse them during an engagement.

 • Module Support: CME supports custom modules, allowing users to extend its functionality for specific tasks or scenarios.